jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 We'll use these symbols in our code's comments to show the underlying shape of things.
 We'll also use  `n_seq` to denote the length of our input sequence (i.e. `n_seq = len(inputs)`).

 ### Parameters
 `params` is a nested json dictionary that hold the trained weights of our model.
-The leaf nodes of the structure are NumPy arrays.
-If we print `params`, but replace the arrays with their shapes, we get:
+The leaf nodes of the json are NumPy arrays.
+If we print `params`, replacing the arrays with their shapes, we get:

 ```python
 >>> import numpy as np